reuptaken/uniclient/README.md

 ### Known bugs

 * Wrong outputs if someone has 100% share in pool.
 To be fixed.
+* Doesn't handle reorgs well, so you should restart it from time to time to get accurate results

 IANAD (I'm not a developer), so use with care.